-Blackboard Ally is now integrated into Canvas to help with file accessibility.
-Learn about available alternative formats and promoting this tool to students in the DVC Ally Instructor Quick Guide.
+Ally is integrated into Canvas to help instructors ensure course materials are accessible to all students.
+Learn about alternative formats and promoting this tool to students in the DVC Ally Instructor Quick Guide.